socrata-cookbooks/maitred/README.md

 Performs an attribute-driven installation and configuration of a Chef Server.

+This more opinionated installation method assumes UID 142 for the opscode user and 143 for the opscode-pgsql user, and Chef data and configs stored in `/data`.

 Attributes
 ==========

 ***default***

+If desired, a specific version of Chef Server can be installed:

     default['maitred']['app']['version'] = nil

-If desired, a specific version of Chef Server can be installed.
+Any attributes passed in as part of the config hash will be rendered to Chef Server's config files:

     default['maitred']['config'] = {}

-Any attributes passed in as part of the config hash will be rendered to Chef Server's config files.
+"Top-level" configuration as well as "component configurations" that are expressed as hash keys in a `chef-server.rb` can be set this way:

+  default['maitred']['config'].tap do |c|
+    c['api_fqdn'] = 'chef.example.com'
+    c['notification_email'] = 'example@example.com'
+    c['bookshelf']['vip'] = 'bookshelf.chef.example.com'
+    c['nginx']['ssl_protocols'] = 'TLSv1 TLSv1.1 TLSv1.2'
+  end

 Resources
 =========